act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Inapplicable Example 6

-This text is contained in a native button.
+This text is part of a widget because it is a child of a `button` element.

 ```html
 <button>My button!</button>